 Before Qurbani meat can be distributed, animals must first be selected.
-The animals that are suitable for sacrifice are typically chosen in relation to the location the slaughter is going to take place.
+The animals that are suitable for sacrifice are typically chosen in relation to the location the slaughter is going to take place and in accordance with the local diet.
 For example, cows are commonly sacrificed for Qurbani, but in India, buffalos are sacrificed instead of cows.

 - Camels at least five years old – equivalent to seven Qurbani shares

 All animals should be in good health to ensure the meat is of good quality.
+It was the Sunnah of The beloved Prophet (SAW) to choose the fattest and healthiest animal and we at ILM follow this practice when choosing an animal.
 This means Qurbani animals should:

 - Be a healthy weight (not too thin or lean)